This article outlines errors that can occur during the SSO connector setup and their possible solutions.

 Application with identifier was not found in the directory.

-This issue most commonly occurs because the Entity ID is missing the trailing slash but it can also arise if a team member tries to log in with the wrong email address.
+This issue most commonly occurs because the Entity ID is missing the trailing slash but it can also arise if a plan member tries to log in with the wrong email address.

-- The team member is logging in with the email address that's displayed in the Team Admin console
+- The plan member is logging in with the email address that's displayed in the Admin Console

 - A slash ( / ) appears after "saml" on the Entity ID on your Enterprise Application: https://mycompanysso.azurewebsites.net/saml/

-If you are the application administrator, you can access the diagnostic resources.
+If you are the application admin, you can access the diagnostic resources.